toolgood/ToolGood.Algorithm/README-EN.md

 2）Algorithms that are frequently changed during project maintenance;

-3）Algorithms in financial data and statistical data (Note: This project uses `double` type, and it is recommended to use `fen` as the unit);
+3）Algorithms in financial data and statistical data (Note: Some formulas use the `double` type, and it is recommended to use `fen` as the unit);

 4）The report is exported, the data source uses the stored procedure, and the algorithm is set in the Word document.
 Example https://github.com/toolgood/ToolGood.WordTemplate